. Banner Image by Gary Hundt

 The Heron Hall Gallery & Gift Shop exhibits three shows per year of local, nature-themed art.
 Sales support the Laguna de Santa Rosa Foundation and its mission to restore and conserve this Wetland of International Importance.
 Due to the multiple uses of Heron Hall, the gallery is open by appointment only.
 Please schedule a time to see the exhibit: gallery@lagunafoundation.org

-Willow Tutza
+Willow Tatza

 Workshop with Charlie Kennard